lmanul/424/by_laws/index.md

-profession of any kind, commercial, religious, educational or otherwise, designed for profit, altruism, or otherwise, shall be conducted, maintained or permitted in any part of the Residential Units or Common Elements nor shall any "Por Sale", "Por Rent" or.
+profession of any kind, commercial, religious, educational or otherwise, designed for profit, altruism, or otherwise, shall be conducted, maintained or permitted in any part of the Residential Units or Common Elements nor shall any "For Sale", "For Rent" or.
 "For Lease" signs or other window displays or advertising be maintained or permitted in any Residential unit therein or adjoining Common Elements, nor shall any Residential Unit be rented for transient, hotel or motel purposes.
-The right is reserved by the Sponsor, its. designee and the Board of Managers, or its agent, to place "Por Sale", "Por Rent" or “For Lease” or similar signs on any unsold or unoccupied Units, and the right is hereby given to any mortgagee, who may become the owner of any Unit, to place such signs on any Unit owned by such mortgagee, but in no event will any
+The right is reserved by the Sponsor, its. designee and the Board of Managers, or its agent, to place "For Sale", "For Rent" or “For Lease” or similar signs on any unsold or unoccupied Units, and the right is hereby given to any mortgagee, who may become the owner of any Unit, to place such signs on any Unit owned by such mortgagee, but in no event will any